superwebshare/super-web-share/README.txt

 = Will the floating share button and Inline content button on page and post will show upon non-supported browsers? =

 No, the floating share button and Inline content share button on pages and posts will be hidden automatically if the browser won't support Web Share API.
-If you have enabled the fallback within our settings, we show the fallback prompt with share icons and copy link option.
+If you have enabled the fallback within our settings, we show the fallback prompt with social share icons and copy link option.

 = How do I report bugs and new feature suggestions? =